matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 Let's say the homeserver returns a `delay_id` of `1234567890`.

-The client then periodically sends a "heartbeat" in the form of a "restart" of the delayed "leave" state event to keep the call membership "alive".
+The client then periodically sends a "heartbeat" in the form of a "restart" of the delayed "hangup" state event to keep the call membership "alive".

 For example it could make the request every 5 seconds (or some other period less than the `delay`):